Three RCSI Physiotherapy students are seen laughing and looking at textbook together )

 Why Physiotherapy at RCSI Dublin?

-• School Leavers do a four-year degree programme
+• School Leavers/Mature Entry – a four-year BSc degree

 Educational excellence

-On the RCSI Physiotherapy programme you are taught to an exacting standard of practice.
-This ensures that you are fully-qualified to work in any clinical setting on graduation.
+On the RCSI Physiotherapy programme, you are taught to an exacting standard of practice.
+This ensures you are fully qualified to work in any clinical setting on graduation.

 Rich learning experience

-Learn from leading academics and expert practitioners in a class that will include both school leavers and graduates from diverse academic backgrounds.
+Learn from leading academics and expert physiotherapy practitioners in a class that includes both school leavers and graduates from diverse academic backgrounds.

 Small class sizes

-Our small class sizes will ensure you acquire core knowledge and clinical skills.
-You will learn through small group teaching sessions, hands-on workshops and individual support.
+Our small class sizes ensure you acquire core knowledge and clinical skills.
+You will learn through small group teaching sessions, hands-on workshops and individual support

 State-of–the-art facilities